 The Bancroft-Turner Transmission Line Rebuild Project involves upgrading approximately 15 miles of transmission line with modern equipment.

-09/21/20 - The project team is still actively working to choose a proposed line route for the 15-mile transmission line rebuild.
-Landowners are encouraged to provide comments by visiting our Interactive Map, accessing the "Contact Us" page above or calling 833-313-3743.
+09/21/20: The project team is still actively working to choose a proposed line route for the 15-mile transmission line rebuild.
+Landowners are encouraged to provide comments using the comment form below or calling 833-313-3743.

-06/23/20 - Project representatives encourage landowners to submit their feedback about the project by July 21.
-To provide comments on how this project affects your property or to provide special conditions related to your property, please visit our Interactive Map and submit comments there.
-You can also use the "Contact Us" page above or call 833-313-3743.
+06/23/20: Project representatives encourage landowners to submit their feedback about the project by July 21.
+To provide comments on how this project affects your property or to provide special conditions related to your property, please use the comment form below or call 833-313-3743.

 Proposed structures vary depending on the location.
 Crews plan to rebuild the power line primarily using H-frame poles and lattice towers in rural areas and single poles in urban areas.